typestyle/csx/docs/README.md

 ------------------------------------
 |
 |
-|   BODY
+|   CONTENT
 |
 |
 ------------------------------------
 ```

-Here the body *takes up all the available space offered by the parent*.
+Here the content *takes up all the available space offered by the parent*.

 ```
 ------------------------------------